tuupola/hagl_sdl2/README.md

-# SDL2 HAL for HAGL
+# SDL2 Abstraction Layer for HAGL

-This is an [SDL2](https://www.libsdl.org/) HAL for the lightweight hardware agnostic graphics library [HAGL](https://github.com/tuupola/hagl
+This is an [SDL2](https://www.libsdl.org/) abstraction layer for the [Hardware Agnostic Graphics Library (HAGL)](https://github.com/tuupola/hagl
 ).
 This repository serves as an example on how to create a simple HAL.